Strictly atomic modules in definable categories: Background from Model Theory

 \paragraph{Definable subcategories} Given any set $\Phi$ of pp-pairs, the corresponding {\bf definable subcategory} of ${\rm Mod}\mbox{-}R$ is the full subcategory on

 Thus a definable subcategory is one with membership determined by closure of a certain set of pp-pairs.

-The definable subcategories of ${\rm Mod}\mbox{-}R$ are characterised algebraically as being those closed under direct products, direct limits and pure submodules (\cite[3.4.7]{PreNBK}).
+The definable subcategories of ${\rm Mod}\mbox{-}R$ are characterised algebraically as being those closed under direct products, directed colimits and pure submodules (\cite[3.4.7]{PreNBK}).
 They also are closed under pure epimorphisms and pure-injective hulls (\cite[3.4.8]{PreNBK}).
 A {\bf definable category} is one which is equivalent to a definable subcategory of some module category ${\rm Mod}\mbox{-}R$ (we allow $R$ to be a ring with many objects, that is a skeletally small preadditive category).

 If $M$ is a module then we denote by $\langle M \rangle$ the definable subcategory {\bf generated} by $M$ - the smallest definable subcategory (of the ambient module category) containing $M$:

 That is, $\langle M \rangle$ consists of the class of modules $N$ such that every pp-pair closed on $M$ is closed on $N$.
 Similar notation is used for the definable subcategory generated by a class of modules.
 Every definable subcategory is generated by some (by no means unique) $M$.